derpy-zombie/TestKanban8/README.md

 Telepizzas' pizzolinos are just above non-heretic.
 I've seen rectangular pizza; I'm not impressed
 Ever tried pinsa?
-The dough is with tree different flours
+The dough is with tree different flours Paninis are just toast, but improved...
+A LOT